 “I don’t keep many restaurant secrets.
 I always feel like, even if you have a favorite place, you have to tell the world about it because you want to help that business,” she says.
 “But for me it was like, ‘Coffee is for closers.’
 Cookies are for the regulars.
 I always felt if I wrote a piece and said, ‘Best chocolate chip cookie in Portland’ … you’d come in for your cookie and they’d say, ‘There aren’t any, someone just took 10 for their office,’ and you’d think, well, shoot.”

 Her other stops, at Eem and Han Oak’s chef’s counters, are less shocking but equally fun, especially as narrated by Rudolph.
 “Guess what?
-Karen don’t care about rolling up without a plus one,” she says at one point, eliciting actual squeals from me.
+Karen don’t care about rolling up without a plus one,” she says at one point.
 "Atta girl, Karen," she says later, while my beloved colleague twists a trail of noodles on chopsticks she's clutching through her signature fingerless gloves.

 In fact, there's a lot of on-camera eating in this episode of television, a fact that Brooks admits she somehow did not anticipate.
 She knew there'd be walking, per a pretape briefing, and watched lots of Anthony Bourdain to get her swagger straight.
 She wrote a vegetarian cookbook as a sophomore in college that earned her an appearance on the Today Show, so she's no stranger to the camera.
 But chowing down on Thai barbecue at Eem or spice-dusted fried chicken at Han Oak?